MrThePlague/jekyll-blog-dev/_drafts/Rob-Blog-2.md

 I was already a user of both [Vagrant](https://www.vagrantup.com) and [Ansible](http://www.ansible.com), so it was an easy decision to incorporate these two pieces of software into the creation of a _mobile blogging workstation_.

+# GitHub

+The first step in creating the development environment was to create a new GitHub project

+# Vagrant

+I've made the assumption at this point that the reader already has a little bit of familiarity with Vagrant, but in a future blog post I'll discuss a bit more about the ins and outs of this fantastic piece of software.

+The first step in creating the development environment was to create a new Vagrant project with the provider and the default Vagrant box.
+This simply creates a generic Vagrantfile in the directory, which can be edited to suit.
+Alternatively, you could write a Vagrantfile from scratch, we've taken the easy route here to get going.

+    $ mkdir <directory to use>

+# Ansible

+# GitHub Pages

+# Next Steps